 Just 8 kilometers from the base of Mont-Sainte-Anne, at Rang Saint-Julien in Saint-Ferréol-les-Neiges, you’ll find the Mont-Sainte-Anne Cross-Country Skiing Center.
 With 200 km of groomed trails and 191 km of trails for skating stride, it's ranked as the top cross-country ski center in Canada and it holds second place in North America.

-We went cross-country skiing there one morning and boy, it was a workout!
+I went cross-country skiing there one morning and boy, it was a workout!

 We headed out onto what was the easiest trail of the entire cross-country skiing terrain.
-It was one of the easiest because it wasn't that hilly and there were slopes on the sides of the track where you could put your cross-country skis in so that you wouldn't have to worry about going straight.
+It was one of the easiest because it wasn’t that hilly and there were slopes on the sides of the track where you could put your cross-country skis on so that you wouldn’t have to worry about going straight.

 You know I used those babies.